 Hilton Carter is an excellent resource on how to propagate plants

 Hilton Carter is the first person that comes to mind when I think of plant propagation.
 Hilton made plant styling a profession!
-He has three books that I always turn to when it comes to all things plants, including propagation. @hiltoncarter
+He has three books I always turn to for all things plants, including propagation. @hiltoncarter

 What is the most important factor in determining where to have a propagation wall?